Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 - If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `timespan` param provided the query API.
 The intersection of these time intervals may not have any logs.
 To avoid any confusion, it's recommended to remove any time interval in the Kusto query string and use `timespan` explicitly.
-Please note that the `timespan` param can be a timedelta, a timedelta and a start datetime, or a start datetime/end datetime.

 ### Troubleshooting server timeouts when executing logs query request